geopm/geopm/integration/apps/hpl_mkl/README.md

 The benchmark implementation here allows node sizes of 1, 2, 4, 8 and 16.

-The MKL AppConf class (HplMklAppConf) is derived from HplNetlibAppConf since the app configurations are mostly the same.
+The Intel (R) MKL AppConf class (HplMklAppConf) is derived from HplNetlibAppConf since the app configurations are mostly the same.

 # HPL Threading